agurod42/outfox-health/README.md

 - Uses LLM to draft a SQL query template (safe-listed fields only)
 - Executes against DB
 - Returns grounded results or a helpful out-of-scope message

+### Minimal Frontend

+- Visit `http://localhost:8000/app` for a minimal UI to try `/ask`.
+- Static assets are served from `/static`.

+### Example prompts to try

+- Cheapest hospital for DRG 470 within 25 miles of 10001
+- Best-rated hospitals for heart failure (DRG 291) near 60601
+- Lowest price for knee replacement near 94103
+- Which hospitals have the best ratings for hip replacement in 10001?
+- Show hospitals for DRG 023 in 36301 within 40 km